fellesverkstedet/fabricatable-machines/README.md

 Full-machine test

-* Fix pulleys using a setscrew, change M3 screws and add washers
-* Design laser diode attachment & shroud
+* Design adjustable shroud for the laser
+* Connect the laser-driver to board&software to turn on/off
-* Find another software than Cura for generating gcode
+* Find an open-source laser software for generating gcode
-* Set correct steps per mm
-* Run tests with laser

 FAB12 workshop